Retirement Planning Through Property: A Teesside Landlord's Guide

 Combined with the state pension, that gives an annual retirement income of £21,500 to £25,500.
 Add a third or fourth property to the portfolio and the numbers improve significantly.

-Low entry costs mean you need less capital per property.
+Low entry costs mean you build faster.
 A 25% buy-to-let deposit on a £90,000 Middlesbrough terrace is £22,500.
 The same deposit in Manchester buys you a quarter of a £200,000-plus apartment.
-In London, it barely registers.
+In London, you're not buying anything.
 Lower entry costs mean you can build a larger portfolio with the same capital, diversifying your risk and increasing your eventual income.

 Strong yields mean the rent covers your mortgage and costs during the accumulation phase.
-Gross yields of 7% to 9% across many Middlesbrough postcodes give you comfortable headroom between rent received and mortgage payments, even at current interest rates.
+Gross yields of 7% to 9% across many Middlesbrough postcodes give you comfortable headroom between rent received and mortgage payments.
 This means you are not subsidising the portfolio from your own income during the years when you are building it.
+Your tenants' rent does the work.

 Consistent demand means low void rates, which protects your cash flow.
-Middlesbrough has a diverse tenant base — students, healthcare workers, families, professionals — that provides year-round demand across different property types and price points.
+Middlesbrough has a diverse tenant base—students, healthcare workers, families, professionals—that provides year-round demand across different property types and price points.
+Low vacancies protect your mortgage payments and your retirement timeline.

 Building the Portfolio: A Phased Approach